-Survey to Identify Key elements in the Physician-Patient Relationship that Contribute to Patient Satisfaction and Development of a Short Form PPR Scale for Research and Clinical Care.
-We surveyed 173 patients seeking health care from GI faculty members who underwent a communication workshop at Johns Hopkins medical center.
+Survey to Identify Key Elements in the Physician-Patient Relationship that Contribute to Patient Satisfaction and Development of a Short Form PPR Scale for Research and Clinical Care.
+We surveyed 173 patients seeking health care from GI faculty members who underwent a communication workshop at Johns Hopkins Medical Center.
 We sought to determine the value of clinician training concerning patient satisfaction.
-The key questionnaires included two validated questionnaires developed by Dr. Drossman: the Satisfaction with Care Scale (SAT-37), and the Patient Provider Relationship scale - Patient Version (PPRS-Patient).
-These questionnaires, in addition to demographic factors, patient symptoms and psychological scores were administered to the patients to accomplish four objectives: 1) identify the critical factors in the patientprovider relationship that predict overall satisfaction with care, 2) perform exploratory factor analysis to identify specific clinical factors in the patient-provider relationship, 3) perform multivariate analyses to determine the robustness of these factors in predicting overall satisfaction, and 4) develop a short version of the physicianpatient relationship scale that predicts satisfaction with the care to be used as a clinical and research tool to assess physician performance in the clinical setting (PPRS Patient Version Short Form).
+The key questionnaires included two validated questionnaires developed by Dr. Drossman: the Satisfaction with Care Scale (SAT-37) and the Patient-Provider Relationship Scale - Patient Version (PPRS-Patient).
+These questionnaires, in addition to demographic factors, patient symptoms, and psychological scores, were administered to the patients to accomplish four objectives: 1) identify the critical factors in the patientprovider relationship that predict overall satisfaction with care, 2) perform exploratory factor analysis to identify specific clinical factors in the patient-provider relationship, 3) perform multivariate analyses to determine the robustness of these factors in predicting overall satisfaction, and 4) develop a short version of the physician-patient relationship scale that predicts satisfaction with the care to be used as a clinical and research tool to assess physician performance in the clinical setting (PPRS Patient Version Short Form).
+Figure 4 shows the correlations of the items in the Physician-Patient Relationship Scale with overall clinical satisfaction (SAT-37).

-Correlations of patient PPRS items with Overall Satisfaction (SAT-37)
+Figure 4.
+Correlations or patient PPRS items with Overall Satisfaction (SAT-37)